gavinlyonsrepo/ST7735_TFT_RPI/README.md

 Software
 ----------------------

 In example/src/main.cpp file.
-There are three sections in "Setup()" function where user can make adjustments to select for SPI type used, PCB type used and screen size.
+There are 4 sections in "Setup()" function where user can make adjustments to select for SPI type used, PCB type used and screen size.